Skip to content

 ★★★★☆ 4.0 / 5 Trustpilot

 If your team spans multiple countries, Deel is the strongest option on this list for managing global compliance, international payroll, and contractor payments from one platform.
 It operates as an Employer of Record (EOR) in 150+ countries, handling local tax, pension, and employment law.
-The standalone HRIS is free when bundled with any paid Deel product.
+Deel HRIS is $5 per user per month (USD) – Deel’s published pricing has no GBP-specific plan; additional Deel modules (Payroll, Engage, IT, Contractor) are priced separately and can be bundled.

 What we like